-There’s a lot in common between William Faulkner, Thornton Wilder, and John Steinbeck.
+William Faulkner, Thornton Wilder and John Steinbeck share much in common.
 All three lived in the twentieth century.
 All three were American citizens.
 All three wrote great works of literature.
 All three won Pulitzer Prizes.
 And, all three incorporated scriptural allusions into at least one major play or novel.
 Faulkner’s Absalom, Absalom! draws its title from the book of Samuel; Wilder’s Skin of Our Teeth, from the book of Job; and Steinbeck’s East of Eden, from the book of Genesis.
 These are but three instances of many in which prominent authors, playwrights, philosophers and poets refer obliquely to the Bible in their own writings.

 Actually, the authors of the Tanach played this game themselves.
 When we study the Bible from a bird’s eye view, we walk away with what seems to read as a single, forward-moving narrative.
 If we look carefully, though, we notice something fascinating: most of the chapters in our cannon contain cleverly concealed clues which, put together, point us to passages we’d never have thought to connect.
 Leaving aside the controversial Bible codes, there’s no question that the Bible has been “coded,” so to speak, with all sorts of intertextual parallels.
 It’s as if our text is having a conversation with itself.